61131/nginx-http-est/README.md

 If TLS certificate validation is configured, the client certificate is verified as per the operation of the `ssl_client_certificate` and `ssl_verify_client` HTTP SSL directives.
 It is important to note that as not all EST operations require authorization, the `ssl_verify_client` directive for the HTTP server MUST be set to `optional`.

 For HTTP-based authentication, the `est_auth_request` directive must be set with the URI location against which subrquests are issued to determine whether the given client is authorized.

+## Limitations

+The following limitations are noted with respect to this EST server implementation:

+* The EST server does not support Transport Layer Security Secure Remote Password (TLS-SRP) for certificate-less TLS mutual authentication.
+* The EST server does not implement proof-of-possession (POP) using TLS session-specific information.
+* The EST server does not (yet) validate Subject field and SubjectAltName extension within certificate signing requests submitted for re-enrollment.
+This is primarily due to the limited meta-data persistence associated with certificate generation and renewal.

 ## References